 Information in the menus below was updated in June 2019.
-To contribute information that may be of interest to others in your country, please contact your country’s hosts: Glenn Melvin (email@example.com) or Lisa McKay-Brown (firstname.lastname@example.org).
-As the International Network for School Attendance grows, materials will be added to your country’s webpage.
+To contribute information that may be of interest to others in your country, please contact your country’s hosts: Glenn Melvin (firstname.lastname@example.org) or Lisa McKay-Brown (email@example.com).

 People, groups, and organizations